matthewrg/Guiscape/README.md

 To-Do:

+	--Currently working on laying out the GUI.
+Specifically the Properties, Syles, etc tabs.

 	-- Work in MattyD's contributions once I get to that point.

 	-- Interpret dropped .Au3s for GUI editing and saving